 Directions

 - Heat oven to 300 degrees.
-In a large bowl, mix oats, pecans, pumpkin seeds, coconut, dried fruit, syrup, oil brown sugar and salt.
-Mix until oats are well coated.
+Line a baking sheet with parchment paper.
+In a large bowl, mix oats, nuts, pumpkin seeds, sunflower seeds, chia seeds, salt, cinnamon, and cardamom.

-- Spread mixture evenly onto a sheet pan with a slip mat or parchment paper.
-Bake for 45 minutes total, checking in on granola every 15 min or so to give it a stir so it doesn’t burn.
+- Bake for 35-40 minutes total, checking in on granola every 15 min or so to give it a stir so it doesn’t burn.
 Granola should smell and look slightly toasted when done.

-- Remove granola from oven, let cool and add additional salt if desired.
+- Remove granola from oven, let cool completely on baking sheet.
+Stir in apricots and ginger, add additional flaky sea salt if desired.
 Break into pieces and start enjoying!
+Will keep in an airtight container for 3 to 4 weeks.m